 It is self-distributed and sold primarily through J.W.
 Pepper, where you can order either printed or download editions.
 Most of the titles are now also available in download-only editions from Sheet Music Plus.
 Links for both sources are provided in the Annotated Catalog.

 The name comes from the screen name I use on the NWHikers and flickr websites.
 It is derived from my strong identification with my roots, and simply means that, as a native of the Adirondacks (or "dacks," as they are commonly called), I am by definition a "dacker."

 I created this website to promote my music and make it available to everyone, but it is not in the business of directly selling music on line.

 For that, please go to my Annotated Catalog, which is the heart of this website.
 There are descriptions there of all of my available compositions and arrangements, both Dacker and commercial publications, with links to where you can order them.
 All links are brown and should open in a new tab, except for the recordings (see below).

 A recording is included for each entry.
-I don’t presently have usable live recordings of everything, and have substituted VST* realizations to fill in for those that lack one.
-I’m working on gradually building a more complete library of good live recordings, but in the meantime, the VST realizations are actually quite realistic.
+I don’t presently have usable live recordings of everything, and have substituted VST realizations to fill in for those that lack one.
+I’m working on gradually building a more complete library of good live recordings, but in the meantime, the VST recordings are actually quite realistic.

 Just click on the link that says "recording," and it should open and start playing.
-These links don't automatically open in a new tab, so to avoid navigating away from the page, right-click on the link and then click on "open in new tab" (Windows), or command-t-click on the link (Mac).
+Those links don't automatically open in a new tab, so to avoid navigating away from the page, right-click on the link and then click on "open in new tab" (Windows), or command-t-click on the link (Mac).
 The recordings are all mp3 format.